CODE OF CONDUCT FOR STAKEHOLDERS & VISITORS

 - Stakeholders of the College, including parents, alumnae, council members and members of the University and wider community, including independent hirers of the facilities and their guests.

-This Code is designed to stakeholders and visitors to the College in their dealings with the staff and students of the College, as well as with other community members.
+This Code is designed as a guide for stakeholders and visitors to the College in their dealings with the staff and students of the College, as well as with other community members.
 The Code is written in line with the College’s values and culture (Appendix B).
 It sits alongside other policies and procedures of the College.

 Each person, as described in the Introduction above, is expected to:

-- Support and uphold the College values, standards and policies in relation to all aspects of the College community.
+- Support and uphold the College, its reputation, values, standards and policies in relation to all aspects of the College community.

 - Model positive and inclusive behaviour, especially in relation to respecting diversity in all its forms.
 This includes treating all members of the College community with impartiality and sensitivity.

-- Engage in polite and courteous communication with College staff, which is in a spirit of mutual respect.
+- Engage in polite and courteous communication with College staff, in a spirit of mutual respect.

 - Refrain from using accusatory, insulting, aggressive or harassing language when communicating with College personnel, or engaging in behaviour that could be construed as bullying.